Érick Valencia Salazar

 On 3 March 2012, the Mexican Army arrested Valencia in Zapopan, Jalisco.
 The arrest triggered a series of coordinated attacks carried out by the CJNG to try to rescue Valencia.
 Throughout the states of Jalisco and Michoacán, the CJNG hijacked 25 vehicles and set them on fire across multiple highways.
 Three people were killed and sixteen suspects were arrested.
 On 27 December 2017, Valencia was released from prison after a judge concluded there were violations in his due process and because of insufficient evidence.
 Investigators suspect Valencia resumed activities in the CJNG following his release.
 In 2018, the U.S. government unsealed an indictment that charged Valencia for drug trafficking offenses since 2003.
+In 2019, he broke with CJNG and formed the Nueva Plaza Cartel.
 In September 2022, Valencia was rearrested by the Mexican Army and National Guard in Tapalpa, Jalisco.
+On 27 February 2025, Valencia was extradited to the United States.